nkinnan/esphome-pace-bms/README.md

 If you are a developer, the protocol implementation is fully portable with a clean interface in C++ and with no dependencies on ESPHome or any other libraries (it does require C++20 support due to use of some newer language features, though that could easily be removed).
 Feel free to use it for whatever you wish, but a heads-up would be appreciated just so I know what's happening with it :)

-I strongly encourage you to read through this entire document, but here's a table of contents:
+I strongly encourage you to read through this entire document if you plan to use this component, but here's a table of contents for quick reference:
 - [What Is Paceic Protocol Version 20](#What-Is-Paceic-Protocol-Version-20)
 - [What Is Paceic Protocol Version 25](#What-Is-Paceic-Protocol-Version-25)
 - [What Is Pace MODBUS Protocol](#What-Is-Pace-MODBUS-Protocol)